jspringbot/sample-office/README.md

 ### Introduction

 This project demonstrate how to use the jspringbot-office library.
+This sample project shows:
-This shows how you can capture web page sections as image and put it in a template word document and save as a new file.
+- How you can capture web page sections as image.
+- Replace it in a template word document.
+- And save as a new file.

 ### Quick Start